GitLab CI/CD vs HashiCorp Vault

 Cons

-- Significant operational overhead and infrastructure requirements
+- Significant operational overhead requiring dedicated expertise

 Conclusion